 Rolls Gracie Biography

 Rolls Gracie was born on the 28 of March, 1951.
 He was the son of Gracie Jiu Jitsu founder Carlos Gracie, although he was raised for the most part by his uncle, Helio Gracie, at Carlos’ request (as did most of Carlos’ children).
-Rolls started practicing jiu jitsu as a toddler, starting competing as a child, winning every single major trophy there was to earn at the time.
+Rolls started practicing jiu jitsu as a toddler, and embedded in competition as a child when he won every major trophy there was to conquer at the time.

-One of his biggest contributions to the evolution of jiu jitsu was that Rolls became the first Gracie to actively seek competitions in Freestyle, Greco Roman and Sambo wrestling as well as Judo.
-First cross training was with Osvaldo Alves, training with the Judoka in Brazil, later seeking 5 time US Wrestling champ Bob Anderson to improve his grappling stand up (with who he developed a strong friendship throughout the years), the famous Keylock is named “Americana” in Brazil due to this partnership as Anderson loved this particular move, though this has been debunked by many of the old school competitors who stated the name was already part of jiu jitsu’s vocabulary in the 1960’s.
+One of his biggest contributions to the evolution of jiu jitsu was that Rolls became the first Gracie to actively seek competition in freestyle wrestling, greco roman, sambo wrestling as well as judo.
+The first cross training experience was with Osvaldo Alves, working with the judoka in Brazil and later seeking 5 time US Wrestling champ Bob Anderson to improve his no-gi grappling stand up (with who he developed a strong friendship throughout the years).
+It is said that the famous Keylock is named “Americana” in Brazil due to this partnership as Anderson loved this particular move, though this has been debunked by many of the old school competitors who stated the name was already part of jiu jitsu’s vocabulary in the 1960’s.